 This big village is close to some fabulous countryside too: located some 500m above sea level, both the Pilat Regional Natural Park and the Loire gorges are situated on its doorstep.

 Today's Saint-Etienne is a city capable of reinvention, of redesigning itself.
 It does not forget its history, rather it takes inspiration from it.
-The creativity once evident in its manufacturing past, now drives its efforts in the design sector – to the extent where Saint-Etienne is the only French city to have been made a UNESCO design city.
+The creativity once evident in its manufacturing past, now drives its efforts in the design sector – to the extent where Saint-Etienne is the only French city to have been made a UNESCO City of Design.

 UEFA capacity: 41,500